Write your own separation agreement

 These instructions don't appear in your text file.

-Each topic contains sample paragraphs (also called clauses) to deal with different situations.
+Each topic contains sample clauses to deal with different situations.

-For some paragraphs, you may need to enter additional information.
-The instructions will clarify what you need to do.
+For some clauses, you may need to enter additional information.
+The instructions will tell you what you need to do.

-- When you have completed a section, click the Open text version button.
-This button appears at the bottom of each section and on the right-hand navigation panel.
+When you've completed a section, click the Open text version button at the bottom of the section.
 (See the sample button below.)
-When you click this button, a text version of the section opens in a new browser window.
-This text file has the paragraphs you've included and any information you've added.
+This button will open a new browser window with a text version of the included clauses in that section.